sighupio/gatekeeper-policy-manager/README.md

 ### Multi-cluster support

-Since `v1.0.3` GPM supports viewing information from more than one cluster.
+GPM supports viewing information from more than one cluster.
 Multi-cluster support is achieved by using a `kubeconfig` with more than one context, where each context points to a different cluster.
 GPM will let you choose the context (cluster) from the UI.

 If you want to run GPM in a cluster but with multi-cluster support, do as follows: